matthewwall/weert/DATAMODEL.md

 ### Observation
 A discrete, individual datum, such as temperature or pressure.
 It is known by a name, such as `outside_temperature`.
 The part after the underscore `temperature` is the Unit Group.
+For this reason, if the observation name is multi-word, it should use camelCase.
+That is, use `heatCompressor_temperature`, not `heat_compressor_temperature`.

 ### Unit Group
 A collection of similar observation types, which share a unit in common.
 For example, the group `temperature` would be shared between `inside_temperature`, `outside_temperature`, `dewpoint_temperature`.
 All would use the same unit.
 (Perhaps, `degree_C`.)

-### Standard Unit System
+### Unit System
 This is a system of units, identified by a unique name, such as `METRICWX`.
-Within a Standard Unit System, the type of unit used by each Unit Group is specified.
+Within a Unit System, the type of unit used by each Unit Group is specified.

 ### Packet